knpwrs/redux-ts-utils/README.md

 ## API

+This package exports a grand total of three functions.

 A lot of the generics for these functions can be inferred (see above example).
-The typings provided are optimized for readability.
+The typings below provided are optimized for readability.

 ### `createAction<T, A extends any[] = [T?]>(type: string, payloadCreator?(args: A) => T)`